Heritage Crafts

 Issues affecting the viability

-• Over the last 2 to 3 years there has been a rapid rise in the number of companies selling LED alternatives to neon, which are generally cheaper than neon signs (but also look cheaper as they are plastic).
+• Market issues: Over the last decade there has been a rapid rise in the number of companies selling LED alternatives to neon, which are generally cheaper than neon signs (but also look cheaper as they are plastic).
 A lot of these companies are marketing their products in a mis-leading way, by actually referring to them as neon signs or LED neon signs.

-• There are more designer-makers in the US, who have the idea and are able to realise it in neon themselves.
+• Market issues: There are more designer-makers in the US, who have the idea and are able to realise it in neon themselves.
 In the UK, those who wish to use neon creatively are not often as willing to learn the craft and would rather commission someone else to do it for them.
 As a result, the craft is devalued by artists and their public in favour of the concept that lies behind the work.
 Some UK makers are also artists in their own right, however, so can champion both the art and craft of neon at the same time.
-Whilst the art industry has increased the level of appreciation of the neon industry’s craft of glass bending, the general sign industry has shrunk by probably 70 or 80 to 90 per cent.
+Whilst the art industry has increased the level of appreciation of the neon industry’s craft of glass bending, the general sign industry has shrunk by probably over 90%.

 • Neon is challenging, complicated and costly to produce, and processing is potentially dangerous.
 Despite this, it is more energy efficient than any other form of lighting, including LEDs, and neon lights are totally recyclable.